whowechina/diva_pico/README.md

 6x silicone anti-slip pads can be applied to the bottom side of the base to provide stability when playing.

 #### Button dome choices
 * Go find a servie, they blow acrylic to domes according to your numbers.
-The numbers are: 42mm outer diameter, 18mm outer height, made from 2mm clear acrylic, no brim.
-I find this most perfect.
+The *perfect* numbers are: 42mm outer diameter, 18mm outer height, made from 2mm clear acrylic, no brim.
 And you need to print 42mm buttons.
   <img src="doc/dome_1.jpg" width="60%">
 * Go buy 60mm dome buttons with 48mm diameter dome.
 I found there're two types, one is perfect and inner diameter is 46mm (the left side one), the other is too tall and inner diameter is 45mm (the right side one).
 You need to print the buttons according to what dome you get.
   <img src="doc/dome_2.jpg" width="60%">